autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/localization-mode/index.md

 ## GNSS/IMU-based localizer

 You can use Eagleye as a GNSS/IMU-based localization method.
-For more details on Eagleye, please refer to the [Eagleye Guide](eagleye-guide.md).
+For more details on Eagleye, please refer to the [Eagleye](eagleye-guide.md).

 Eagleye has a function for position estimation and twist estimation, namely `pose_estimator` and `twist_estimator`, respectively.
 When running Eagleye in twist_estimator mode, ndt_scan_matcher is used as the pose_estimator.